vadirajks/gcp-cost-reporter/README.md

 ### Deeper Cost Insights

--   **Cost Anomaly Detection**: Instead of just comparing to the previous month, implement statistical analysis (e.g., based on a 7 or 30-day rolling average) to automatically detect and flag unusual cost spikes for a service with a "🔥 **COST ANOMALY**" warning.
+-   **Cost Anomaly Detection**: Instead of just comparing to the previous month, implement statistical analysis (e.g. 30-day rolling average) to automatically detect and flag unusual cost spikes for a service with a "🔥 **COST ANOMALY**" warning.
 -   **Label-Based Cost Breakdown**: Extend the query and reporting logic to group costs by GCP resource labels (e.g., `team: backend`, `env: prod`).
 This would provide powerful, fine-grained cost attribution for different teams or applications.
 -   **Interactive Slack Bot**: Add functionality for the script to listen to replies in Slack.
 For example, replying to a "Compute Engine" summary with the word `raw` could trigger the bot to post a new reply with the detailed, non-aggregated list of SKUs.